Why Bright Colors Photograph Better on Brown Skin

 What This Means for Your Wardrobe

-If you care about how you look in photos (and most of us do), color intensity should be part of your decision-making.
+If you care about how you look in photos, color intensity should be part of your decision-making.

-For everyday wear where you're not worried about photos, wear whatever you want.
-But know that if you do end up in photos, the bright colors will consistently look better.
+For everyday wear where you're not thinking about photos, wear whatever works.
+But if you do end up in photos, the brighter colors will consistently look better.

 Testing Your Colors